rust-lang/surveys/surveys/2025/contributor-survey/questions.md

 ### What is your GitHub username?

+You can enter your GitHub handle here (without the leading @).

 **THIS ANSWER IS OPTIONAL**

 Type: free form (optional)

 ### Do you have any other comments regarding Rust Project contributor funding and its sustainability?

-You can describe your funding situation in more detail, or express your wishes for funding Rust Project work, or anything else.
+You can describe your funding situation in more detail or express your wishes for funding Rust Project work, or anything else.

 Type: free form (optional)